Robert R. Prechter, Jr.

 38. Did Oxford dress in an effeminate manner?

 39. Did Barnabe Rich know the Earl of Oxford?
-If so, what did he, as revealed in his own words, think of him?
+If so, what did he, as revealed by his own words, think of him?

 40. What literary name should be credited with initiating euphuism?